About AP® Calculus BC Exam

 Section I: Multiple-Choice Questions (MCQs)

 In this section, you need to select the correct response from the five answer choices.
 There is no penalty for incorrect answers.
-Following are the two parts in this section:
+Below are the two parts in this section:

 Part A 30 MCQs 60 minutes Graphing calculator NOT permitted